-3. A will prevents fighting over assets.
+3. A Will prevents fighting over assets.
 This could not be further from the truth!
 Wills are the most contested legal document in our courts.
-And just because you request something in your will, does not mean it will be carried out.
+And just because you request something in your Will, does not mean it will be carried out.
 Many estates have been drained of all their money because of long legal battles over wills.
 Read more about how to prevent a family feud here.

 Despite the many online options these days, it is still best to consult with an experienced attorney when it comes to estate planning.
 The experience they bring to the planning process along with your intimate knowledge of the details of your family will create the most effective plan.
-If you’d like to learn more about the basics of estate planning, check out one of our upcoming workshops, Wills & Trusts: How to Get Started.
+If you’d like to learn more about the basics of estate planning, check out one of our upcoming workshops, Getting Started With Wills & Trusts.
 Just call 217-726-9200 to reserve a spot!